CimimUxMaio/simpleparsers/README.md

 ### Either

-Given two parsers, returns a new one that parses a certain input as the first one.
-If it fails, parses as the second.
-If both fail then this parser will also fail.
+Given multiple parsers, returns a new one that parses a certain input as the first one.
+If it fails, parses as the second, and so on in order.

+If all fail then this parser will also fail.

 ##### Examples: